Fight Crab review header

 image captured by author

-Each level plays out over serval stages with there being one, or multiple foes to defeat.
-Fighting is pretty simple as the crab moves automatically in a direction and you simply tap a button to have it change which direction that its side-stepping in.
-This leaves all your concentration in moving them claws.
-Which, if you’re playing on a controller as the game suggests, are moved with each analogue stick.
-You can then whack away for days, attempt to block, parry and even pick up weapons.
+Each level plays out over several stages with one or multiple foes to defeat.
+Fighting is pretty simple: the crab moves automatically in a direction and you tap a button to change which way it side-steps.
+That leaves all your concentration for the claws which — as recommended — map to each analogue stick on a controller.
+You can whack away for days, attempt to block, parry, and pick up weapons.

-I’m very blasé about the combat because although it tries to sound like you can master it, there are simply too many random factors involved to ever get good at it.
-The game asks you to block and parry, but it’s the worst tactic.
-Spamming buttons led to more victories.
-The controls lead the game to feel like QWOP but crabs.
-The only thing I managed to do with consistency was to press the trigger buttons to grab stuff with my pincers.
+I’m blasé about the combat because although it tries to sound masterable, there are too many random factors to truly “get good.”
+The game asks you to block and parry, but that’s the worst tactic; spamming buttons led to more victories.
+The controls make it feel like QWOP but crabs.
+The only thing I consistently managed was pressing the triggers to grab stuff with my pincers.

-The hectic and random nature is obviously a part of the charm of the game but only to a certain point.
-It just wore on me fast.
-I can see playing the game with a friend in PVP being more enjoyable as you yell and laugh together at the absurd crab fighting game that features a K-Rock song in its title screen.
-Playing solo — through the campaign of the game, not so much.
+The hectic, random nature is part of the charm — to a point.
+It wore on me fast.
+Playing with a friend in PvP sounds more enjoyable as you yell and laugh together at the absurd crab fighting (yes, there’s a K-Rock song on the title screen).
+Playing solo through the campaign, not so much.